Deputy Fire Chief Anthony James

 Deputy Fire Marshal

-Joe Morelli began his career in the fire service in 1999, and after six years of service as a Firefighter he joined the ranks of Fire Prevention where he has served in fire inspection, plan check, and management positions for over eighteen years.
-Prior to becoming Pasadena’s Deputy Fire Marshal in 2021, Joe served as Ventura City’s Fire Marshal for five years.
-Joe holds a Bachelor of Arts Degree in Organizational Management from the Master’s College and an Associate Degree in Fire Prevention from Santa Ana College.
-Joe is a Center For Public Safety Excellence Accredited Fire Marshal, a California Certified Fire Marshal, and International Code Council Certified Fire Plans Examiner and Inspector.
-Joe Morelli has served as a California Fire Chief’s Association representative on the National Fire Protection Association (NFPA) Fire Prevention Organization and Deployment Technical Committee, the committee responsible for the NFPA 1300 Community Risk Assessment and 1730 Fire Prevention Organization Standards, and the NFPA 1452 Guide.
-He also serves on the Board of Directors for the Southern California Fire Prevention Officers Association, a Section of the California Fire Chief’s Association, and he is one of the twelve fire service leaders who serves on the Factory Mutual Fire Service Advisory Group.
+Joe Morelli, Deputy Fire Marshal (DFM), began his career in 1999.
+After six years of service as a Firefighter, he joined the ranks of Fire Prevention, where he has since served in inspection, plan check, and management positions.
+DFM Morelli holds a Bachelor of Arts Degree in Organizational Management from the Master’s College, is a Center for Public Safety Excellence Accredited Fire Marshal, a California Certified Fire Marshal, and ICC Certified Fire Plans Examiner.
+DFM Morelli serves on the NFPA Fire Prevention Organization and Deployment Technical Committee, on the Board of Directors for the Southern California Fire Prevention Officers Association, and as a member of the Factory Mutual Fire Service Advisory Group.

 The mission of the Pasadena Fire Department Fire Prevention and Environmental Safety Division is to prevent injury to people and prevent damage to the natural and built environment within the City of Pasadena